mjarkk/whatsapp-dev/README.md

   - App kind: **Other**
   - App type: **Company**
 - Add WhatsApp as product
-- You will probably hit a roadblock here and need to verivy your facebook business
+- You will probably hit a roadblock here and need to verify your Facebook business
-- Add a (real) phone number under Whatsapp > Api Setup
+- Add a (real) phone number under WhatsApp > Api Setup
-- Setup a webhook (that works. important!) under Whatsapp > Configuration
+- Setup a webhook under WhatsApp > Configuration
+  - Note: the webhook url must point to a working service
 - Toggle the live mode within your API
-- Add a creditcard to your facebook bussness here: [business.facebook.com](https://business.facebook.com/billing_hub/accounts/details)
+- Add a credit card to your Facebook business here: [business.facebook.com](https://business.facebook.com/billing_hub/accounts/details)
-  - Note the selected org MUST the same as the org used to created your facebook app earlier
+  - Note: the selected org MUST the same as the org used to created your Facebook app earlier
-  - Also add your creditcard under Accounts > Whatsapp Business-accounts
+  - Also add your credit card under Accounts > WhatsApp business accounts

-Now you _should_ beable to send the hello_world template using your real phone number (note that this cost money 💸)
+Now you _should_ be able to send the _hello_world_ template using your real phone number (note that this cost money 💸)

 You can add new templates on this website [business.facebook.com](https://business.facebook.com/wa/manage/home/)